octue/octue-sdk-python/docs/source/asking_questions.rst

   times
 - If ``raise_errors=False`` is provided with ``max_retries > 0`` and ``prevent_retries_when`` is set to a list of
   exception types, failed questions are retried except for those whose exception types are in the list
+- The maximum number of threads that can be used to ask questions in parallel can be set via the ``max_parallel_questions`` argument.
+This has no effect on the total number of questions that can be given to ``Child.ask_multiple`` - any number of questions can be enqueued; this option just controls the maximum number processed from the queue at once.

 Asking a question within a service